 Withdrawing Your Consent

-You have the right to withdraw your consent at any time by following this link, by sending an email to email@example.com, or by contacting our Firm's General Counsel as explained at the end of this policy.
+You have the right to withdraw your consent at any time by following this link to unsubscribe to future mailings, by sending an email to email@example.com, or by contacting our Firm's General Counsel as explained at the end of this policy.

 Right to Complain